hongshuochen/2021Fall-EE538-HW3/README.md

 ## Question 1 (20 Points.
 Easy)

-Please compare pros and cons of the following options, and also describe when each option is preferred.
+Please describe when each option is preferred:

 - Passing parameters by value
-- Passing parameters using pointers
+- Passing parameters by pointer
-- Passing parameters using references
+- Passing parameters by reference
-- Passing parameters using const references
+- Passing parameters by const reference

 Answer: